joltmode/feathers-vuex-nuxt-auth/README.md

 - iamnoadminhere

 Nuxt's `index.vue` will automatically display login form and display user data upon logging in.
 Upon refresh, if full user data won't be available, a <kbd>Get user data</kbd> button will show up.
-The button will try to `populateUser`.
+The button will try to `dispatch('auth/populateUser')`.